-For example, HM1 could be used for existing hedgerow management under the Management, Restoration or Creation of Hedgerows option and HC1 could be used to reflect new hedgerow creation under that option.
+For example, HM1 could be used for existing hedgerow management under the Management or Restoration of Hedgerows option and HC1 could be used to reflect new hedgerow creation under the Creation of Hedgerows option.

 SR1 could be used for Species-rich Grassland Management.